 A hallmark of an effective system is regular, robust review by management, as this is where deficiencies and possible improvements in the system are identified.

 Structure of the SMS

-The AGGA SMS is set out in 5 sections.
+The AGWA SMS is set out in 5 sections.
 The sections can be worked through individually, downloading and tailoring the template documents.
-Components of the AGGA SMS may be used individually to fill gaps in your own organisation’s safety processes, or you may use the AGGA SMS in its entirety.
+Components of the AGWA SMS may be used individually to fill gaps in your own organisation’s safety processes, or you may use the AGWA SMS in its entirety.

 It is recommended that you start at Section 1 and work through the sections in order, adapting the documentation so that it suits your specific operation.

 As well as the system itself, there is also a range of associated resources designed to support members manage their WHS profiles.

 PCBU – A 'person conducting a business or undertaking' (PCBU) is a legal term under WHS laws for individuals, businesses or organisations that are conducting business.
 In some jurisdictions, the terms ‘Manager’ or ‘Owner’ are used in legislation, but in the majority of Australian jurisdictions, ‘PCBU’ is the term applied.